 The Madarao highland area is home to two ski and snowboard resorts – the other one being Tangram Ski Circus.
-They are connected and a joint shared lift ticket is available.
+They are connected, and a joint shared 'Mountain Pass' lift ticket is available.

 Nagano Prefecture is located in the Chubu region of the main island of Honshu.
 Most of the Northern Alps, Central Alps and Southern Alps are located within Nagano (along with neighbouring prefectures).
 Nagano has the second highest number of ski and snowboard resorts in all of Japan and they are spread around the whole prefecture.
 Nagano city and many of the major ski resorts are located in the northern region.